open/close all folders

 - Driven to Suicide: In everything but the fourth and hidden endings.

 - Earn Your Happy Ending: As happy as this game can get.
 In ending 4, Real Simon will accidentally shoot the Police dead, sending him to court.
-Doctor Purnell will give him something similar to an Insanity Plea, and he'll be sent to a building where he can receive care and regular visits from Sophie and family, and finally come to peace with himself.
+Doctor Purnell will give him something similar to an Insanity Defense, and he'll be sent to a building where he can receive care and regular visits from Sophie and family, and finally come to peace with himself.

 - Handicapped Badass: Simon is paralyzed from the legs down, but that doesn't make his shooting any worse.